Elekester/Starlit-Village/Rules/Line Strike Tournament Rules.md

 ### 1.1 Tournament Roles

-The following roles are defined for tournament purposes:
+The tournament includes the following roles:

 - Tournament Organizer
 - Tournament Staff
 - Player
 - Spectator

-The first two roles above are considered tournament staff.
-A single individual may act in any combination of tournament roles.
-Individuals who are nut tournament staff at a tournament are spectators in any set they are not playing.
+The first two roles are considered tournament staff.
+One individual can hold multiple roles.
+Anyone not part of the tournament staff is a spectator when not playing.

 ### 1.2 Registration

-In order to participate in a Line Strike tournament, players must provide their Player ID Name and Character Name for the character they will play during the tournament.
-Upon request, they must also provide their Player ID to tournament staff.
+To join a Line Strike tournament, players must provide their Player ID Name and Character Name for the character they will use.
+They must also provide their Player ID to the tournament staff upon request.

 ### 1.3 Tournament Staff

-The Tournament staff are available to players and spectators to answer questions, deal with rules infractions, or assisst with reasonable requests.
+Tournament staff are available to answer questions, handle rule violations, and assist with reasonable requests.

 ### 1.4 Tournament Organizer

-The Tournament Organizer is a single tournament staff member who is the final judicial authority for the tournament and all tournament participants are expected to follow their interpretations.
-If necessary, the Tournament Organizer may temporarily transfer their duties to any tournamnet staff member if they are unable to fulfill them for a period of time.
+The Tournament Organizer is the main authority for the tournament.
+All participants must follow their rulings.
+The Organizer can delegate their responsibilities to another staff member if needed.

 ### 1.5 Players

-Players are responsible for:
+Players are expected to:

-- Behaving in a respectful manner toward tournament staff, other players, and spectators and refraining from unsporting conduct at all times.
+- Treat tournament staff, other players, and spectators respectfully and avoid unsporting conduct.
-- Complying with announced start times and time limits.
+- Adhere to announced start times and time limits.
-- Calling attention to any rules or policy infraction they notice in their matches.
+- Report any rule or policy infractions in their matches.
-- Bringing to tournament staff's attention any discrepancies in their tournamnet match record.
+- Inform tournament staff of any discrepancies in their match records.
-- Accurately reporting the results of their matches in a timely manner.
+- Report their match results promptly.
-- Being familiar with the rules contained within this document and any published for the tournament.
+- Know the rules in this document and any additional rules for the tournament.
-- Being present for the tournament.
+- Be present for the tournament.

-Players who do not fulfill their responsibilities may be subject to penalties and review by the tournament staff.
+Players who fail to meet these responsibilities may face penalties.

 ### 1.6 Spectators

-Any person present at a tournament and not in any other category above is a spectator.
-Spectators are responsible for not communicating with any player during a match.
-If spectators believe they have observed a rules or policy violation, they are encouraged to inform tournament staff as soon as possible.
+Spectators are anyone not fitting the above roles.
+They must not communicate with players during matches.
+If they notice rule or policy violations, they should inform the tournament staff immediately.